-More than 490 million passengers make their way through Fentress Architects-designed airports each year.
-In doing so, these passengers experience technological innovations and pragmatic solutions including:
+Every year more than 490 million passengers make their way through airports designed by Fentress Architects.
+In doing so, they experience technological innovations and pragmatic solutions including:

-- The roof at Denver International Airport’s (DEN) Passenger Terminal Complex is a simple, yet unprecedented, design solution employs the relatively nascent technology of Teflon-coated fiberglass tensile-membrane roofing.
-The challenge with this technology was that the building’s mechanical infrastructure had to be relocated from the roof—which was traditional building practice—to underground.
-By accomplishing this relocation, the design team was able to not only create an iconic building for Denver, but also reduce cost by eliminating the need for over 300 tons of steel and 200,000 linear feet of concrete shear wall.
+- The roof at Denver International Airport’s (DEN) Passenger Terminal Complex is a simple, yet unprecedented, design solution that employs the relatively nascent technology of Teflon-coated fiberglass tensile-membrane roofing.
+The challenge with this technology was that the building’s mechanical infrastructure had to be relocated from the roof—where it is traditionally placed—to below grade.
+By relocating the equipment, the design team was able to create an iconic building for Denver, and reduce costs by eliminating the need for over 300 tons of steel and 200,000 linear feet of concrete shear wall.

-- The first fully-integrated, multi-feature media environment in the world at Los Angeles International Airport’s (LAX) Bradley International Terminal.
-This Integrated Environmental Media System (IEMS) consists of seven architecturally-scaled and integrated media features, each of which enhances the passenger’s departure and arrival experience.
-Content celebrates the joy and romance of travel and highlights Los Angeles as the global premier center for arts, technology and creativity.
-Beyond establishing a sense of place and providing an unprecedented passenger experience, this system also creates a new source of non-airline revenue and is the first deployment of corporate sponsorships in a US airport.
+- The first fully-integrated, multi-feature media environment in the world at Los Angeles International Airport’s (LAX) Bradley International Terminal, which comprises seven architecturally-scaled and integrated media features that enhance the departure and arrival experience.
+Content celebrates the joy and romance of travel and highlights Los Angeles as the premier global center for arts, technology, and creativity.
+Beyond establishing a sense of place and providing an unprecedented passenger experience, this system also creates a new source of non-airline revenue and is the first deployment of corporate sponsorships in a United States airport.

 Fentress Architects’ aviation projects have garnered over 90 awards including: